Petal

 • Security should offer concrete guidance and tools at all phases of development.

-• The most important SDLC activities – design modelling, security review, security testing, automatization, static code analysis – have to be implemented in the appropriate agile phases.
+• The most important SDLC activities – design modelling, security review, security testing, automatization, and static code analysis – have to be implemented in the appropriate agile phases.

 Map Secure Development Life Cycle into Agile methodology

-Requirements - Training
+Requirements - training

-Design – STRIDE model – Grooming, Planning
+Design – STRIDE model – grooming, planning

 • Is this feature susceptible to spoofing?